-CMOS construction ensures very low power dissipation, and power-down mode reduces the standby power consumption to 50 $\mu$ W typical.
-The part is available in a 16-lead, 0.3 inch-wide, plastic dual-in-line package (PDIP) as well as a 16-lead 0.3 inch wide small outline (SOIC\W) package and a 16-lead TSSOP package.
+CMOS construction ensures very low power dissipation, and the power-down mode reduces the standby power consumption to 50 $\mu$ W typ.
+The part is available in a 16-lead, 0.3 inch-wide, plastic dual-in-line package (DIP) as well as a 16-lead 0.3 inch-wide small outline (SOIC) package and a 16-lead TSSOP package.